CarstenKnop/SmokeMachineTimer/ESP32_Remote_Control_Specification.md

                     |
                     +-----> [ Manage Devices ] -> Show paired list -> User selects device -> [ Rename / Delete ] -> Save -> Return to Menu

+7. Resets
+- Reset Timer: Factory reset the currently selected FogMachineTimer (slave).
+The remote sends a FACTORY_RESET command and requests status; the remote does not restart.
+- Reset Remote: Wipes the remote's paired devices and battery calibration and restarts the remote.